expander-dcn/expander-dcn.github.io/README.md

 # Expander Data Center Networks

-This site is a compendium of resources on random graphs and, more generally, expander graphs, for data center networks.
+This site is a compendium of resources on expander graphs, in particular including random graphs, for data center networks.

 # Research Papers